-Short-term health plans are offered by organizations to provide basic healthcare coverage for persons that cannot access standard plans at affordable rates.
-Although these plans do not fulfill the requirements of the Affordable Care Act such as covering pre-exisiting conditions, they are available across the country.
+Short term health plans are offered by organizations to provide basic healthcare coverage for persons that cannot access standard plans at affordable rates.
+Although these plans do not fulfill the requirements of the Affordable Care Act such as covering pre-existing conditions, they are available across the country.
 Short-term health insurance plans in Indiana are especially known for their low-cost nature.
-Short-term health plans are otherwise known as temporary health insurance with the supporting features.
+Short term health plans are otherwise known as temporary health insurance with the supporting features.

 The temporary nature of these plans make them particularly suitable for certain categories of persons such as persons that are: